LEVELS OF EXPERTISE:

 Q: How will my images be used?

-A: You will be contacted each time we identify an image for usage – and briefed on what the usage will be.
-Your images are NEVER used for any purpose other than the promotion of the International Photography Awards.
+A: Your images are NEVER used for any purpose other than the promotion of the International Photography Awards.
 All photographers thus far have been extremely grateful and happy with the manner in which their images have been used and promoted globally.

 Q: Where will my image(s) be used/shown?